vtwireless/crts/README.md

 installed via apt-get.
 You can install them yourself or run the script which will run apt-get install for you.

-At the time of this writing the debian/ubuntu packages "libuhd-dev" and "gnuradio-dev" are not current enough to be used.
+At the time of this writing the debian/ubuntu packages "node", "libuhd-dev" and "gnuradio-dev" are not current enough to be used.
 Also the node JS package is not current enough, so we provide scripts to build and install them from git tagged github.com repositories.

 These installation scripts depend on running
 ```